dcdmm/OtherStudy/CMake/CMake_help.md

 * CMAKE_CURRENT_BINARY_DIR
     * This is the full path to the build directory that is currently being processed by cmake.

+* CMAKE_PREFIX_PATH
+    * Semicolon-separated list of directories specifying installation prefixes to be searched by the find_package(), find_program(), find_library(), find_file(), and find_path() commands.

+* CMAKE_MODULE_PATH
+    * Semicolon-separated list of directories, represented using forward slashes, specifying a search path for CMake modules to be loaded by the include() or find_package() commands before checking the default modules that come with CMake.
+    * By default it is empty.
+It is intended to be set by the project.

 ## cmake-properties(7)

 * INCLUDE_DIRECTORIES